 When a student becomes ill in class or requires first aid, the classroom teacher will send the student to the school nurse for appropriate action.
 If the student has a fever or needs additional attention, the nurse will contact the parent or other adult identified on the school emergency card.
-If it is determined that a student should be sent home, the parent should come to the school office and sign the student out.
+If it is determined that a student should be sent home, the parent should come to the school office and sign the student out within an hour of being notified.
 The school secretary will call the nurse who will escort the student to designated adult.